-MVEC’s Board of Directors decide when Capital Credits are returned.
-Capital Credit distributions are based on a first in, first out basis, meaning margins from approximately 20 years ago are returned to those members first.
+MVEC’s Board of Directors decides when Capital Credits are returned.
+Capital Credit distributions are based on a first-in, first-out basis, meaning margins from approximately 25 years ago are returned to those members first.

 - What are Capital Credits?
 At the end of each year, after all the cooperative’s bills have been paid and all expenses considered, the amount of money left over is called a margin.
 Margins provide equity for the cooperative and are allocated to the members in proportion to their purchases of electricity during the year.
 Capital Credits are your share of the margin.
 Capital Credits are allocated annually to each member and are retired in accordance with the cooperative’s bylaws.

 - Why did I receive this refund?
 MVEC makes Capital Credit distributions on a first-in, first-out basis, meaning margins from 20 years ago are currently being paid out.
 If you received a check or have a credit on your electric bill, it is because our records indicate that you are eligible to receive a Capital Credit refund at this time.